 Any liquidated damages assessed in accordance with Section 108.06 of the Specifications will be in addition to the disincentive specified herein.

 The Contractor shall declare in writing, at the time of the Baseline Progress Schedule submission, its intended date for completion of the Work.
 The Contractor shall designate the Critical Path activities driving the Substantial Completion Date, as reflected on the Baseline Progress Schedule.
-The Contractor shall also identify in the Baseline Progress Schedule, each applicable milestone activity, as defined herein.
+The Contractor shall also identify in the Baseline Progress Schedule, each applicable milestone activity, as defined herein, which includes, but is not limited to, the Maximum Incentive Date, the Substantial Completion Date, and the date the Contractor expects to achieve Substantial Completion.

-If the Contractor determines it may have experienced an excusable delay, it may seek a time extension by submitting a request which includes a Schedule Impact Analysis (SIA).
+If the Contractor determines it may have experienced an excusable delay, it may seek a time extension in accordance with Section 108.04 by submitting a request which includes a Schedule Impact Analysis (SIA) conforming to Section 108.03.
 The Engineer will evaluate the Contractor’s request and SIA based on the Critical Path and available Total Float.
 Total Float shall be calculated relative to the later of the Maximum Incentive Date or the Contractor’s proposed completion date for Substantial Completion, as applicable and as reflected on the Baseline Progress Schedule.

 4-27-15 (SPCN)